Silmarillion Film Project

 About the Hosts

-The Silmarillion Film Project is hosted by the OG Riddles in the Dark Team: Dr. Corey Olsen, Dave Kale and Trish Lambert.
+The Silmarillion Film Project is hosted by the OG Riddles in the Dark Team: Dr. Corey Olsen and Dave Kale.
+Host Emerita: Trish Lambert.

 President and founder of Signum University, Dr. Olsen first made his mark in the world of online learning with his popular Tolkien Professor podcast, in which he shared lectures from his classes on the works of J.R.R.
 Tolkien and related literature.
 Out of the podcast grew the Silmarillion Seminar, an in-depth look at The Silmarillion with a group of people who were passionate to study Tolkien’s legendarium beyond The Hobbit and The Lord of the Rings.
 Later came Riddles in the Dark, in which Dr. Olsen first teamed up with Trish and Dave to speculate about the then-forthcoming film adaptations of The Hobbit.
 The Silmarillion Film Project is a natural extension of each of these programs.